revaturelabs/interviewquestions/InterviewSpecificQuestions/Python/SQL_Interview_Ques.md

 ---

-40. In a company there are 5 departments and in each department there is one manager and you have to get the employee id "emp_id" and "name" of those employees who are working for Manager having "Manager_id" as 432.[ take the table name as Employee]
+40. In a company there are 5 departments and in each department, there is one manager you have to get the employee id "emp_id" and "name" of those employees who are working for the Manager having "Manager_id" as 432.[ take the table name as Employee]

 ![Simple](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)